IsaiaScope/Iso_Obsidian_2.0/Git and GitHub/Git/Prompt/git commit.md

 ## Committing all in one go

 - The `-a` flag allows us to bypass `git add .` and do the commit all in one go
-- _but new files you have not told Git about are not affected_
+- _But new files are not added automatically into the commit so you need to execute_ `git add`
+- Just changes to already existing files are included into the commit

 ```bash
 git commit -a -m "my message"